 Root Canal Therapy

 Remove infection at the source and prevent future oral health problems.
-Call the Stewart Dental Group at 704-255-4256.
-You can also request an appointment with Dr. Randall or Melissa Stewart online here.
+Call Stewart Dental Group in Charlotte at 704-376-2404.
+You can also request a dental exam online with Dr. Randall or Melissa Stewart on our website.

 One of the biggest misconceptions about root canals is that they’re painful.
 In fact, root canals can actually help to alleviate the pain and pressure you feel from the infection inside your tooth.
 Patients report that getting a root canal feels similar to a dental filling.